Code-Institute-Submissions/michael-takyi23-Quantum-Duels/README.md

 - The icons used on the site were sourced from [Font Awesome](https://fontawesome.com/).
 - The fonts for the webpage was sourced from [Google fonts](https://fonts.google.com/).

+### Media

 - The images for the player and computer choice was sourced from [Akshaybahadur](https://www.akshaybahadur.com/post/rock-paper-scissors-lizard-spock).
 - The background image was sourced from [Google](https://google.com/).

-### Media

-- The hero image was sourced from [https://annenberg.usc.edu/news/spotlight/they-dont-tell-us-about-nkrumah](https://annenberg.usc.edu/news/spotlight/they-dont-tell-us-about-nkrumah)
-- images for the gallery was sources from [Wikipedia](https://en.wikipedia.org/wiki/Kwame_Nkrumah#Ghanaian_independence)